Scroll down to learn about:

 Retention of Personal Information

 A file will be deemed inactive if the Investment Committee rejects an application, when a loan is repaid in full and securities are discharged, or when a guarantee is terminated.
-Information contained in an inactive file will be retained for a period of seven (7) years, except in the case where an application is rejected.
+Information contained in an inactive file will be retained for the length of the Federal Contribution Agreement + seven (7) years from the expiry of the Agreement, except in the case where an application has been rejected.
 Where an application has been rejected, the file and all personal information contained in the file will be retained for a period of two (2) years.

 The CDC endeavours to ensure that any personal information provided by the individual in his or her active file(s) is accurate, current and complete as is necessary to fulfill the purposes for which the information has been collected, used, retained and disclosed.
 Individuals are requested to notify the CDC of any change in personal or business information.